hackbinghamton/WebDevelopmentWorkshop/React.js/Functionality.md

 ...
 ```

-As you can see, we add `props` as a parameter where our `ToDoItem` component is created, and then use the curley braces again to specify that we want to show the property of task, which we passed in above.
+As you can see, we add `props` as a parameter where our `ToDoItem` component is created, and then use the curly braces again to specify that we want to show the property of task, which we passed in above.
 If you check out the preview now, you should be able to see that our "Wash the dishes" task changed to "Eat a hearty breakfast".

 But this is still somewhat static.
 The only difference here is that we are passing down our static value from the parent component.
 What we *really* want to do is render out our list, passing down the values as props.
 Let's do that!